Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 - Email: Feedback emails are the most primitive method for tracking feedback.
 You can either wait for feedback to come organically, or you can seek it out with things like NPS surveys, customer satisfaction surveys, or more general forms.

 There are also valuable feedback channels that are outside your control.
-Review sites like G2 are full of great insights.
+Review sites like G2 are full of great customer insights.
 You just need a system to centralize the feedback and include it in your analysis.
 That goes for all your feedback channels.

 2. Categorize feedback